Bulk Waste & Special Services

 Bulk Waste Pick-Up Service

-Hyattsville residents may schedule Bulk trash pick-ups from their residences.
+Hyattsville residents may schedule Bulk trash pick-ups from their residences for items that are too large to fit in regular weekly trash collections.
 Pick-ups occur on the first and third Wednesday of each month.
 Pickups must be scheduled in advance and are limited to 25 households a day.

 - Households are limited to no more than four items per pickup.
 For example; one mattress, one box spring, and two chairs.